Technologicat/unpythonic/macro_extras/README.md

 Assignment (with List-monadic magic) is ``var << iterable``.
 It transforms to ``choice(var=lambda e: iterable)``.
 It is only valid at the top level of the ``forall`` (e.g. not inside any possibly nested ``let``).

 ``insist`` and ``deny`` are not really macros; they are just the functions from ``unpythonic.amb``, re-exported for convenience.

-### Note

-We also provide ``forall_simple``, based purely on AST transformation, with real lexical variables.
-This is essentially Haskell's do-notation for Python, specialized to the List monad.

-In the future, we may replace the current ``forall`` macro with this version.
-From the user perspective, the only difference is in error reporting; the function-based ``forall`` must internally simulate lexical scoping, whereas ``forall_simple`` just borrows Python's.
-In the function-based version, an undefined name will raise ``AttributeError``, whereas in ``forall_simple``, it will raise ``NameError``.

 ## ``multilambda``: supercharge your lambdas